 Head

 Within your window framework, the top most horizontal part is called the head.
-The head mirrors the sill at the bottom of your window frame.
+The head mirrors the sill at the bottom of your window frame and completes the window structure from above.

 Rails

-The horizontal structural pieces of the window.
-These include the lower rail, upper rail, and check rail.
+Rails are the horizontal structural pieces of the window.
+These include the lower rail, upper rail, and check rail which form the framework that holds window sashes in place.

 Sashes

+The sash refers to the part that holds the glass panes.
 Many windows consist of two sashes, an upper and a lower.
-Each of these contains its own glass panels, and one or both can slide to open the window.
+Each of these contains its own glass panels and one or both can slide to open the window.
 In a single-hung window, the upper sash is stationary, while in the case of a double-hung window, you can lower and raise it for more air circulation.
 Both upper and lower sashes can have either a single windowpane or multiple panes.
 These panes are divided by grilles into two or more panels.
 Some windows have no grilles.

 Grilles

-As mentioned above, they are the vertical and horizontal bars dividing your glass into four or more sections.
+As mentioned above, grilles are the vertical and horizontal decorative bars dividing your glass into four or more sections.
 They create the grid pattern you see on the glass.
 You find them on the inside of:

 You can paint them to match your interior design.